Warehousing/Warehousing/Readme.md

 ### Latest

 Now updated for Factorio 0.17!
 Just like the base-game research, technology requirements have been overhauled.
 There are now two levels of "Logistics Warehousing" to research, and Warehousing research in general is more expensive.
-The previously-added "cost copying" from "Logistic System" remains, on level 2.
-As always, report incompatible mods in [the forum thread][forum-thread] or [GitHub issue tracker][issue-tracker].

 Crafting recipes were also updated—**no more wood!**

 Building storage capacity (except logistic storage variants) was finally rebalanced to reflect the 3x3 and 6x6 entity sizes.
 Storehouses now accept 450+ stacks of items, and Warehouses take 1800+ stacks.
+The old capacities are accessible via a startup setting, if you have an existing map with circuit logic that will break with the changed inventory sizes.

+Copying the research cost of "Logistic System" remains, as a startup setting (off by default, to save a bit of loading time).
+Enabling it will update the cost of "Logistics Warehousing 2" to match if you have a mod that changes the cost of "Logistic System".
+As before, report incompatible mods in [the forum thread][forum-thread] or [GitHub issue tracker][issue-tracker].

 There's also a new setting to disable inventory icon scaling, if you don't like how the stretched icons look on top of your buildings.

-(This setting is only localized in English and German; [go to Crowdin][crowdin-project] if you can help add more languages!)
+Localizations for the new settings are almost entirely incomplete, except for a lucky few strings; [go to Crowdin][crowdin-project] if you can help translate them into more languages!

 ### Previously